17 THINGS AS A FELON I WOULD PASS ALONG TO MY SON THAT EVERY YOUNG MAN SHOULD KNOW

 In my younger days, I’d be fixated on things I was missing.
 Subsequently, I’d get extremely frustrated with myself, and in turn life in general.
 Because of that, doubt would set in, and things would never happen for me.
 I didn’t see it at the time, but I was sabotaging any chance I had at success.

 Meanwhile, someone would blow right past me with the ability to do something extraordinary.
-Was he lucky.
-Did God favor him for some reason.
-Or was he maybe just willing to find the solutions when everybody else (I.E. me) was bitching and complaining how unfair life was.
+Was he lucky?
+Did God favor him for some reason?
+Or was he maybe just willing to find the solutions when everybody else (I.E. me) was bitching and complaining about how unfair life was?

 Maybe you don’t have the money.
 Maybe you don’t have the right connections.
-Determination and hunger sets many apart from those even blessed with the resources.
+Determination and hunger set many apart from those even blessed with the resources.

 11) You’re not immune to problems.